websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ### Getting the Web Content Structures

 The script in [the previous step](#getting-the-web-content-structure-by-id) returns a specific Web Content Structure.
 To return all the existing Site Structures, use the `ContentStructures_GET_FromSite.sh` script.
-This script uses the `ContentStructure` service with a `GET` HTTP method and the [Site ID](#identify-the-site-id) parameter.
+This script uses the `ContentStructure` service with a `GET` HTTP method and the [Site Id](#identify-the-site-id) parameter.

 | Method | Service | Endpoint |
 | --- | --- | --- |